ShivamNimbalkar/ShivamNimbalkar/README.md

 <a> <img src="https://komarev.com/ghpvc/?username=ShivamNimmbalkar&label=Profile%20views&color=0e75b6&style=flat" alt="ShivamNimbalkar"/> </a>
 </p>

-<p align="center">Experienced Technical Professional with a passion for innovation and an eagerness to continuously learn and develop skills in cutting-edge technologies, particularly in AR/VR.
+<p align="center">Experienced Technical Professional with a passion for innovation and an eagerness to continuously learn and develop skills in cutting-edge technologies.
 I am skilled in project management, event coordination, and handling stressful situations with ease. </p>